correlation-one/C1GamesStarterKit/algos/starter-algo/README.md

 ## Strategy Overview

-The starter strategy is designed to highlight a few common game_map functions and give the user a functioning example to work with.
+The starter strategy is designed to highlight a few common `GameMap` functions and give the user a functioning example to work with.
 It's gameplan is to draw the C1 logo, place destructors in its corners, and randomly spawn encryptors and units.